EsebamenAbidemi/HR-DATA-ANALYSTICS-USING-PYTHON/README.md

 # HR-DATA-ANALYSTICS-USING-PYTHON
-This is a data showing attrition r
+This is a data showing the various attributes in the company the can results to turnover rate